 As of 2010, the EPA prohibits the manufacture and installation of any new R-22 appliances.
 According to the R-22 phaseout schedule, effective January 1, 2020, manufacturers can no longer produce new R-22 refrigerant.

 The greatest cost in repairing existing R-22 systems is in the price of R-22 itself.
-As manufacturing of R-22 slows to convert to R-410A and aging systems escalate the demand, prices for R-22 refrigerant increase as well.
-Homeowners can expect to pay $125 or more per pound for R-22 if a repair is needed.
+As manufacturing of R-22 slows to convert to R-410A and aging systems escalate the demand, prices for R-22 refrigerant may increase as well.

 Old Republic Home Protection’s home warranty plan covers the cost of adding R-22 refrigerant when completing a covered air conditioning repair.